What is a Cost Segregation Study?

 Every $100,000 of costs shifted from 39-year property to 15-year property creates a present value tax benefit of approximately $12,000.

-How Does Cost Segregation Work
+How Does a Cost Segregation Study Work

 • Expenses depreciated over 27.5 or 39 years: Roof, walls, windows, foundation